poiyomi/PoiyomiDocs/docs/rendering/main.md

 - `Type`: **Dropdown**, Options: `Off`/`On`

 Determines whether the shader should write to the depth buffer.
-For opaque presets, this is usually `On`, but for transparent presets, this is usually `Off`.
+For Opaque presets, this is usually `On`, but for Transparent presets, this is usually `Off`.

 Learn more at [Unity's documentation](https://docs.unity3d.com/Manual/SL-ZWrite.html).